Skip to main content

 Psoinos, Maria, Hatzidimitriadou, Eleni, Butler, Christina and Barn, Ravinder (2011) Ethnic monitoring in healthcare services in the UK as a mechanism to address health disparities: a narrative review.
 (Other) London : SWan IPI.
 35 p.
 ISBN 9780955832987

-As Chair of the Kingston Business School Research Seminar Series, I have organised 40 lunchtime seminars over six years.
+As Chair of the Kingston Business School Research Seminar Series, I organised 40 lunchtime seminars over six years.
 Recent annual themes include "Creating Impact" and "Writing for Different Audiences".
 Sessions were regularly attended by early career researchers and PhD students, among others, providing a forum for mentoring and the dissemination of expertise within KBS.

 In 2014 I was invited to serve on the re-validation panel of University College Cork's Post-graduate Certificate in Management.
 This opportunity built on prior validation and other QA experiences.
 I served as an internal member of the validation team for the National School of Government's in-company PG Certificates in HRM and Organisational Learning & Development for the European Commission.
 Subsequently I sat on the staff/student programme liaison board in Brussels.
 I complemented these HE experiences by serving as Interview Advisor to A-level students at Ibstock Place School.